 Not only is zinc corrosion-resistant in its own right, when bonded to a steel substrate, that steel will not corrode as quickly.
 This is even true if the zinc coating has been cut or punctured, exposing the steel core.
 Even under these circumstances, the zinc coating corrodes first.
 With other coating techniques, such as paints or aluminium, once the coating has been breached, the substrate is immediately susceptible to rust.

 While protection against corrosion is a common reason to go for zinc plating, the metal processes have other qualities worth your consideration.
 Zinc is an abundant metal, making it a cost-effective choice for many customers.
-It is possible to apply a range of different finishes to zinc plating, from a bright, chrome-like gleam to textured surfaces.
+It is possible to apply a range of different finishes to zinc plating, from a bright gleam to textured surfaces.
 Zinc also boasts impressive adhesive qualities, making it an ideal primer layer for painted components.

 Testing for Corrosion Resistance